 Distribution of responses varies stronger than usual with this question: The registrar-registry group of respondents states with a statistically significant majority of approximately 60% that they would welcome information from the chosen service provider.
-Commercial respondents have a significant majority against receiving such material, as do governmental (70%; σ =8%), individual, and ISP users.
+Commercial respondents have a significant majority against receiving such material, as do governmental (70%; $\sigma$ =8%), individual, and ISP users.
 The statistical value of the majority in the non-commercial group is questionable.

+Question 17.d

-Question 17.d For this question, results are listed including error margins.
+For this question, results are listed including error margins, so readers can better understand where valid majorities may be constructed from the results, and where not.